Dyon Production from Near-Extremal Kerr-Newman-(Anti-)de Sitter Black Holes: Introduction

 The rotation of near-extremal KN black hole affects the Schwinger effect via two opposite factors: decreasing the ``inertial mass'' of charge due to the spacetime dragging but increasing the horizon radius.
 Hence, the rotation of the black hole lowers the Unruh temperature for the charge acceleration on the horizon and thereby the effective temperature for the leading Boltzmann factor for the Schwinger effect~\cite{Chen:2016caa, Chen:2017mnm}.
 In fact, the spacetime dragging around the event horizon affects the radial equation for the charges reducing the ``inertial mass''.

 In this paper, we study the Schwinger effect from the near-extremal KN black holes in the (A)dS space.
-This model is physically interesting since the rotation of the black hole reduces the Schwinger effect while the AdS (dS) boundary increases (decreases) the Schwinger effect.
+This model is physically interesting since the rotation of the black hole, with constrained mass by near-extremal condition, reduces the Schwinger effect while the AdS (dS) boundary increases (decreases) the Schwinger effect.
 Thus, the rotation cooperates the suppression in the dS boundary but competes for the enhancement with the AdS boundary.
 We show that the Unruh temperature for charge acceleration and the effective temperature for Schwinger effect are higher in the AdS space than in the asymptotically flat space while they are lower in the dS space than in the flat space.
 We then extend the Schwinger effect to the emission of dyons with electric and magnetic charges and find a universal formula for the mean number of produced dyons from the near-extremal KN black holes in the (A)dS space.

 The organization of this paper is as follows.
 In Sec.~\ref{secII}, we study the near-horizon geometry of near-extremal KN black holes in the (A)dS space.
-We parameterize the degenerate horizon and charges by the mass, angular momentum and the radius of the (A)dS space, and also express the degenerate horizon and the mass in terms of the charges, angular momentum and the radius of the (A)dS space.
+The degenerate horizon of extremal KN (A)dS black holes gives a constraint among the mass, angular momentum, charges and (A)dS radius, which expresses one parameter in terms of the others.
+Here we parameterize the degenerate horizon and charges by the mass, angular momentum and the radius of the (A)dS space, and also express the degenerate horizon and the mass in terms of the charges, angular momentum and the radius of the (A)dS space.
 In Sec.~\ref{secIII}, we analyze the quantum field for dyons in the near-horizon geometry and find the mean number of produced dyons for the Schwinger effect.
-We numerically study the effect of the angular momentum and the radius of the (A)dS space on the horizon radius, inertial mass, effective temperature as well as the effective temperature.
+We numerically study the effect of the angular momentum and the radius of the (A)dS space on the horizon radius, inertial mass, Unruh temperature as well as the effective temperature.
 The BF bound is found for the KN black holes in the AdS space.
 In Sec.~\ref{secIV}, we discuss the effect of the rotation and the (A)dS boundary on the Schwinger effect for emission of charges, electric and/or magnetic charges from the KN black holes.